 Breaking up is rarely easy.
 You may know what it’s like to adapt to life after a breakup.
-Help someone going through this experience with these messages:
+Here's how to comfort someone over text who is going through this experience:

 11. “Tomorrow will be easier.
 The next day will be even easier.
 And so on…”

 There are many ways to get over a breakup.
 Often, you simply need to let time run its course.
 Getting over a breakup tends to get easier with each passing day.
 Remind a friend of that (and also admit that bad days will sometimes happen).

 12. “Hey, why don’t we [insert fun, remote activity here].”

 Friends often cheer each other up after breakups by suggesting fun activities.
 You may not be able to hang out in person but you can probably think of remote activities your friend would enjoy, like playing an online game or participating in a hobby together, such as playing music through video chat.

 13. “Say whatever you need to say about this.
 No judgment.”